ybizeul/workflow/README.md

 [examples/workflow-react](examples/workflow-react) shows how to use workflow with a react frontend

+## Sending feedback during task execution

+Shell scripts can use special shell functions to provide output and progress information to the workflow.
+The functions are:
+- `output`: will send a message to the workflow.
+It will be available in `LastMessage` for the task, group, and workflow.
+- `progress`: will send a number between 0 and 1 to indicate the relative progress of the current task.
+- `error`: will send an error description if something unexpected happens, and will be available in `Error` field of task, group and workflow.

 ## Example

 This workflow declares a variable `OS` with the output of `uname` command, then